SampatDixit/sampatdixit.github.io/_posts/blog/2024-07-27-How-are-Draws-Done-For-Olympics-Badminton-And-Format.md

 2. **Remaining Players:**
    - The rest of the players are distributed into the groups by lot in a step-by-step manner until all players are placed. 🔄

+{%include also-read.html text='How Olympics Badminton Teams are Selected By Countries' url='/blog/olympics-badminton-team-selection' %}

 ### Doubles Competition

 In the doubles competition, the seeding and distribution follow a similar but slightly simpler process.